MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-optout.md

 ---
-title: Stop monitoring your Azure Kubernetes Service cluster | Microsoft Docs
+title: Disable Container insights on your Azure Kubernetes Service (AKS) cluster
-description: This article describes how you can discontinue monitoring of your Azure AKS cluster with Container insights. ms.topic: conceptual ms.date: 05/24/2022 ms.custom: devx-track-azurecli, devx-track-arm-template ms.devlang: azurecli ms.reviewer: aul
+description: This article describes how you can discontinue monitoring of your Azure AKS cluster with Container insights. ms.topic: conceptual ms.date: 08/21/2023 ms.custom: devx-track-azurecli, devx-track-arm-template ms.devlang: azurecli ms.reviewer: aul
 ---

-# Stop monitoring your Azure Kubernetes Service cluster with Container insights
+# Disable Container insights on your Azure Kubernetes Service (AKS) cluster

 After you enable monitoring of your Azure Kubernetes Service (AKS) cluster, you can stop monitoring the cluster if you decide you no longer want to monitor it.
 This article shows you how to do this task by using the Azure CLI or the provided Azure Resource Manager templates (ARM templates).